 20.23 Each committee of the council is to keep full and accurate minutes of the proceedings of its meetings.
 At a minimum, a committee must ensure that the following matters are recorded in the committee’s minutes:

+(a) the names of councillors attending a meeting and whether they attended the meeting in person or by audio-visual link,

-(a) details of each motion moved at a meeting and of any amendments moved to it,
+(b) details of each motion moved at a meeting and of any amendments moved to it,

-(b) the names of the mover and seconder of the motion or amendment,
+(c) the names of the mover and seconder of the motion or amendment,

-(c) whether the motion or amendment was passed or lost, and
+(d) whether the motion or amendment was passed or lost, and

-(d) such other matters specifically required under this code.
+(e) such other matters specifically required under this code.

 20.24 All voting at meetings of committees of the council (including meetings that are closed to the public), must be recorded in the minutes of meetings with the names of councillors who voted for and against each motion or amendment, (including the use of the casting vote), being recorded.